cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

                     Console.WriteLine($"\nQueryWithContinuationTokens Diagnostics: {response.Diagnostics.ToString()}");
                 }
     ```
+    > Continuation tokens helps you to bookmark for your query's progress.
+Azure Cosmos DB query executions are stateless at the server side and can be resumed at any time using the continuation token.

  1. Add the following lines of code to get continuation token once we havve gotten > 0 results.

     ```csharp